EU AI Act Fines and Enforcement: What's at Stake

 Contractual and Liability Exposure

 Non-compliance with the AI Act can create exposure under existing contract law and product liability frameworks.
-Clients, partners, and affected individuals may pursue private claims in addition to regulatory penalties.
+Clients, partners, and affected individuals may pursue private claims on top of the regulatory penalties.

 Board and Officer Liability